Obifrankie/Kalim-/README.md

 - For simplicity sake, I prefer to keep things as easy possible and avoid over-complicating things when they should not be

 - Cost since this is just a test deployment.
-I dont want to inquire the costs that is involved in creating a Kubernetes Cluster
+I dont want to incure the costs that is involved in creating a Kubernetes Cluster

 ## AZURE

-The Azure infrastructure used for this deployment is as follows
+The Azure resources used for this deployment is as follows

 - scale set to automate the horizontal and vertical scaling of our vms
 - load balancers to manage the network traffic coming into our scalesetss